 - Comparison is a good tool to show alternative ways of spending money (for example you spend as much money on the bun as the cost of monthly gym membership).

 The concept is to provide users with movie recommendations based on their preferences.
-The fundamental features are rating, cards with pictures, a large database, nice-looking design, maybe swipe option.
+The fundamental features are ratings, cards with pictures, a large database, nice-looking design, swipe option.
 You don’t need to build a media player for various video formats.
 Your focus must be on the development of a clear user interface design and engaging interactions.
 The app should capture users’ attention and motivate them to provide necessary information about their interests so the recommendations would be accurate.

 Ways to comprehend: